BillyZac/circle-discourse/README.md

 DISCOURSE_BASE_URI=your-stuff!

 ## Usage
-`node rest` runs a web server on port 3000.
+`node rest` runs a web server.
 Hit `/` to get a list of Discourse users and their groups.

-## query.js
-Demonstrates a basic query of the LowDB database.
+Port 3000 is the default, but if you set PORT in a `.env` the server will use that instead.

 # TODO
 - Cache: Use an in memory cache, or low DB, or similar.
 REST calls should hit the cache instead of Discourse directly.